 7. Pass by the Iron and Wood Towers

 The tower has markings to depict how high the Rhine has flooded over the past years.
+It was constructed as a watchtower and city gateway.
+It also served as a prison.
+However, it is now being used for art exhibitions and community events.
 Since the building is just a short walk away from the Marktplatz, you can combine your visit with other Mainz attractions.

 The Holzturm, or Wood Tower, was a more recent addition named after the wood stored next to it on the Rhine’s banks.

 8. Go to Farmer’s Market and Market Breakfast